 Individual Account Deployment

 How It Works: Deploy CloudFormation templates directly to individual AWS accounts one at a time.
 Each deployment creates a stack in a single account.
+Use Cases:- Small number of accounts (1-10)

 - Accounts not in an AWS Organization